Postgraduate and staff

 The PI will normally be notified in writing, within 5 working days after the meeting with the committee decision.

 There are three possible ethical decisions:

-1. ICREC/SETREC gives ethical approval
+1. ICREC/SETREC gives a favourable opinion

 - Potential harm is in proportion to potential benefit;